Lead Nurturing Strategy: How to Convert Leads Into Pipeline

 Lead nurturing is what fills the gap between initial interest and sales readiness.
 It is the systematic process of staying relevant, building trust, and advancing prospects through their buying journey until they are genuinely ready to have a commercial conversation.

-As a Go To Market agency that builds pipeline generation systems for B2B technology companies, we see the same pattern repeatedly.
-Companies that invest heavily in lead generation but neglect lead nurturing end up with bloated databases full of contacts that never convert.
-The companies that build proper nurturing programmes convert two to five times more leads into pipeline from the same top-of-funnel investment.
+As a Go To Market agency and demand generation agency that builds pipeline generation systems for B2B technology companies, we see the same pattern repeatedly.
+Companies that invest heavily in B2B lead generation but neglect lead nurturing end up with bloated databases full of contacts that never convert.
+According to ongoing analysis from Salesforce's State of Sales research, the companies that build proper nurturing programmes convert two to five times more leads into pipeline from the same top-of-funnel investment.
 Nurturing does not just improve conversion rates.
 It fundamentally changes the economics of your entire marketing programme.

 This guide will give you everything you need to build a lead nurturing strategy that actually works.